DWiskow/CaddyGoAccessDataLoggerConverter/README.md

 ## Usage

 Copy the caddyLog.py file to your computer and make it executable (**chmod +x caddyLog.py**).
-You can then run caddyLog .py as shown in the examples detailed below.
+You can then run caddyLog .py as shown in one of the examples detailed below.

 ```
 ./caddyLog.py -n localhost:55555 -g access.goaccess.log -j access.json